sansneo/prime/README.md

 `Kernel > Shell > Userland (non‑network) > Userland (network) > Daemons` and
 within each priority, grouped by origin: `Linux project > GNU project > Other projects`.

-Pure driver packages are not listed, though these are installed as part of the system and are very much essential.
+Pure driver packages are not listed, but are installed as part of the system and are very much essential.

 ### Toolset
 * linux and kmod: kernel and modules